cskeeters/base16-konsole/README.md

 This is a [base16 template repository][tr] for konsole.

-Currently it includes three templates and corresponding output folders.
+Currently it includes two templates and corresponding output folders.

 `*.colorscheme` files are designed to work with the version of konsole included with KDE4 and KDE5.  `*.schema` files are designed to work with the version of konsole included with KDE3.